Hello and welcome!

 Image of her son Trevor Godwin and her hugging and smiling inside San Francisco's City Hall the evening of November 4, 2008.
 Her son had just married his partner Paul Rubenstein.

 “Chris was getting cards from all over!
 Receiving them boosted her spirits, even when she felt absolutely terrible.
-Just the thought that people, some she didn't even know, cared about her made a difference.”
+Just the thought that people cared about her made a difference.”